 The Archives holds primary source (original) materials such a correspondence, business files, maps, and photographs from local people and businesses.
 Please contact the archivist for an appointment to review any materials.

-Our Guidlines for User Access include information on registration, rules for handling the materials, making copies, and other information you will need for a visit to the Archives.
+Our Guidelines for User Access include information on registration, rules for handling the materials, making copies, and other information you will need for a visit to the Archives.

 If you are interested in donating materials, please see the Society of American Archivists Guide to Donating Your Personal or Family Papers to a Repository for more specifics on what can be donated and what archivists do.

-ARCHIVAL FINDING AIDS "aid" researchers in locating materials from our collections by making them accessible through creator, title, keyword and other search strategies.
-In this database, you can go directly to a collection, browse our collections, search by key word, etc. For more information on locating items, watch a video tutorial on how to search the UTPA Archival Finding Aids.
+Archival Finding Aids "aid" researchers in locating materials from our collections by making them accessible through creator, title, keyword, and other search strategies.
+In this database, you can go directly to a collection, browse our collections, search by keyword, etc.

 Eligio “Kika” de la Garza’s Congressional Papers were processed with grant funds from the National Historical Publications and Records Commission (NHPRC).
-The collection (1965-1996) contains materials that cover agriculture, rural economic development, social programs, education, civil rights, health care and more.
+The collection (1965-1996) contains materials that cover agriculture, rural economic development, social programs, education, civil rights, health care, and more.
 Additionally, there are materials pertaining to the development of infrastructure along the Texas-Mexico Border and U.S. Mexico border relations.
 The Papers are arranged by series and subseries.
-Please contact Diane Tyink at (956) 665-2766 (email@example.com or firstname.lastname@example.org) with any questions or to arrange an appointment.
+Please contact Billy Cryer at (956) 665-2799 or email email@example.com with any questions or to arrange an appointment.

 |Scrapbook from Kika de la Garza's Papers|

 John H. Shary Collection consists of business and personal papers of John H. Shary, from approximately 1915-2001.
 Shary was a successful business man and land developer in the Lower Rio Grande Valley.
 The largest series contains correspondence and documents for the United Irrigation Company.
 This large collection contains correspondence, internal memos, legal documents, maps, blueprints, and newspaper & magazine clippings.
-The Papers are arranged by series and subseries.
-Please contact Diane Tyink at (956) 665-2766 (email@example.com or firstname.lastname@example.org) with any questions or to arrange an appointment.
+The papers are arranged by series and subseries.
+Please contact Billy Cryer at (956) 665-2799 or email firstname.lastname@example.org with any questions or to arrange an appointment.